KelvenH/E-Prospector.v2/README.md

 ### Approach
-Development was documented and is available [here] (/README-Files/Working E-Proposector Development File.pdf) 5 key principles were identified to underpin the decisions from the inital design through to the build.
+Development was documented and is available [here] (/README-Files/WorkingE-ProposectorDevelopmentFile.pdf) 5 key principles were identified to underpin the decisions from the inital design through to the build.
 These were;
 * Simplicity - design should not look to be over ambitious given this is first attempt with JavaScript!
 * Focus on core elements learnt on the module - reduce need to seek external referrences